dcfrenci/AdventOfCode2023/README.md

 Simultaneously start on every node that ends with A. How many steps does it take before you're only on nodes that end with Z?

-# Day Nine - Mirage Maintenance
+# Day Nine - Mirage Maintenance <button name="button" onclick="https://github.com/dcfrenci/AdventOfCode2023/tree/master#adventofcode2023" style="background-color: grey; border-radius: 7px; border: none; float: right; position:relative; top: 13px">Top page</button>

 --- Part One ---